-It has always been my dream to throw my family in a motorhome and hit the road.
+It has always been my dream to throw my family in an RV and hit the road.
 I have dreamt of doing this for as long as I can remember.

 When we first decided to give it a try, it was going to just be for five months, but we enjoyed it so much that we have continued traveling now for a year and a half.
-Right now we are half way through with our six month long Europe trip.
+As I’m writing this blog, we are halfway through with our six month long Europe trip.

 Living in an RV with Kids Lesson 1: Value Your Resources